10 BENEFITS FROM EXERCISE ON THE HARD DAYS

 #4 – Alone Time/Peace

 Sometimes what we need most is to simply get some alone time to ourselves to work out our personal issues.
 I’ve personally found that my hour at the gym will provide me some of the best moments of my day.
-I put on my headphones in and allow the music to help me get lost for awhile.
+I put on my headphones in and allow the music to help me get lost for a short while.
 My workouts are my time, and I deserve that.

 #5 – Empowerment & Strength